Sharjeel-A-K/Sharjeel-A-K/README.md

 - 🔮 **SARIMA Forecasting Model** – Developed a predictive model for short-term power demand in distribution networks.
 - ⚡ **Smart Grid Feeder Simulation (Sapienza University)** – Modeled a distribution feeder in OpenDSS, performed load flow and fault analysis.
 - 📊 **SCADA Report Automation (K-Electric)** – Automated report generation with Python & Power BI, reducing manual work and errors.
 - 🎧 **Tour Communication Device (Let’s See Italy)** – Tested and validated a Raspberry Pi–based device to replace traditional radio systems.
+- 📱 **Audio Guide App Development (STQRY Platform)** – Built and tested a customized mobile app for a touring company using the STQRY platform.
+Configured geofenced points with GPS coordinates to trigger location-based audio guides, tested app functionality in the field, and customized the layout for better user experience.
+Added multilingual audio options to improve accessibility for international tourists.

 ---

 ### 🌍 Languages
 - English (C1/C2 – Proficient)
-- Italian (A2 – Basic)
+- Italian (A1 – Basic)
 - Urdu (Native)

 ---